YU88John/serverless-note-taking-app/README.md

 Now, the `CULambdaFunction` stores the metadata(`CreatedAt` and `Name`)in the DynamoDB table and media(`Content`) in the S3 bucket.
 It's important to note that CloudFormation won't be able to delete a non-empty S3 bucket.

-I have written a python code that will be used by a Lambda function, and this will delete all the objects inside the S3 bucket that we created with CloudFormation.
+I have written a python code that will be used by a Lambda function, and this will delete all the objects inside the S3 bucket that we created earlier with CloudFormation.
 You can invoke this Lambda function via API Gateway as well:

 ![POST HTTP method for emptying bucket](Postman-POST-empty-bucket.jpg)